UweRaabe/CmonLib/README.md

 **Cmon.CmdLineHandler** and **Cmon.CmdLineFileHandler** contain classes for handling command line applications.
 Derived classes concentrate on the actual task to do.

 **Cmon.DataSense** adds data sensitivity to controls that don't support that itself.
-Place a _TDataSense_ component onto a form and all supported controls get a _DataSource_ and _DataField_ property in the object inspector.
+Place a `TDataSense` component onto a form and all supported controls get a `DataSource` and `DataField` property in the object inspector.

-**Cmon.DataSetHelper** offers a class helper for TDataSet with enumerator support as well as loading and storing classes and records.
+**Cmon.DataSetHelper** offers a class helper for `TDataSet` with enumerator support as well as loading and storing classes and records.

 **Cmon.DataStorage** allows persistance of fields and properties of class instances, especially forms and frames, by applying attributes.

 **Cmon.Dialogs** abstracts standard dialogs from any framework.
 Built upon **Cmon.Messaging**.

+**Cmon.Factory** provides generic factories for classes and interfaces.

-**Cmon.Initializing** establishes a way to control initialize code for other units into the call to _Application.Initialize_.
+**Cmon.Initializing** establishes a way to control initialize code for other units into the call to `Application.Initialize`.
 This allows to make adjustments before, which would be near to impossible if the initialize code would execute in the units initialization section.

 **Cmon.Logging** adds a simple, abstract logging mechanism.
 Built upon **Cmon.Messaging**.

-**Cmon.Messaging** provides some bases for using _System.Messaging_.
+**Cmon.Messaging** provides some bases for using `System.Messaging`.

+**Cmon.MRU.Vcl** provides `TMRUFiles`, a component to be linked to a PopupMenu or single menu item doing the bookkeeping for most recently yused files.

 **Cmon.Observers** introduces some helper classes for leveraging the observer support of several VCL controls as well as implement observer support for other classes.